altocodenl/cell/readme.md

 Now imagine that we have a path that is `bar cocktail 5`.
 We may have `bar cocktail` defined as a sequence (and we'd pass `5` as its message) or we may have `bar` as a sequence (and we'd pass `cocktail 5`) as a message.
 All we know is that, if any of these is a possible call, there has to be a valid point in which to split the left part from the right part.

 So we are going to find out like this: we are going to iterate as many times as there are steps in `valuePath`.
-We start by getting the `valuePath`, chopping of n elements (starting with `n` as `1`), and concatenating `@ do` to that path.
+We start by getting the `valuePath`, chopping of n steps (starting with `n` as `1`), and concatenating `@ do` to that path.
 We then `cell.get` that path, using our `contextPath`.

 We try with shorter paths first (making the destination as short as possible and the message as long as possible), then gradually lengthen the destination and shorten the message.